MyParcelCOM/docs/content/PHP-SDK/advanced-usage.md

 ```

 ## Configuring a different http client
-The sdk uses [Guzzle](http://guzzlephp.org/) to send http requests to the API.
-If the Guzzle Client needs to be configured differently for your setup (eg. you need to connect through a proxy), then you can supply the sdk with a different client.
+The SDK uses [Guzzle](http://guzzlephp.org/) to send http requests to the API.
+If the Guzzle Client needs to be configured differently for your setup (eg. you need to connect through a proxy), then you can supply the SDK with a different client.

 ```php
 // Create a Guzzle client that connects through a proxy.